Brain Tumour ~ the Journey Begins

 There is no guide book for surviving a brain tumour.
 I have no idea how long it might take me to get back to a normal life, if there is one.
-My speech is still sub optimal, I sound like I’ve had too much to drink, and feel as though I have a perpetual hangover.
+My speech is still sub optimal, I sound as though I’ve had too much to drink, and feel like I have a perpetual hangover.
+Constructing a sentence is a stuttering, serpentine melange.
 I risk falling over and banging my head unless I walk slowly and deliberately.
-Learning to walk again is just one of the skills that I’m having to hone, among other skills, such as going to the toilet, showering, eating, making a cup of tea, getting dressed.
+Learning to walk again is just one of the skills that I’m having to hone, among others, such as going to the toilet, showering, eating, making a cup of tea, getting dressed.

-What started out as vertigo, dizziness, loss of balance, ended up being 15 hour brain surgery to remove the tumour.
+What started out as vertigo, dizziness, loss of balance, slurring of speech and chronic insomnia, ended up being 15 hour brain surgery to remove the tumour.
 I owe my wife everything for being with me on this journey, she has taken everything square on, all the changes that needed to be made, she needs to be recognised, honoured, for being unflinching, resolute in taking care of me.

 It was on that day in late June, when our surgeon gave us the news, that Katrina said “our life has changed”.
 From that point, preparing for surgery, to now, our lives have taken on a new meaning, everything is viewed through the prism of survival for a kind of life that is completely unknowable.
 Nothing seems real, in fact most things seem surreal, in the truest sense of the word, where almost everything else seems irrelevant or unimportant, when of course, it’s not.